A Geometric Perspective on Diffusion Models: Abstract

 \section{Abstract}

-Recent years have witnessed significant progress in developing efficient training and fast sampling approaches for diffusion models.
-A recent remarkable advancement is the use of stochastic differential equations (SDEs) to describe data perturbation and generative modeling in a unified mathematical framework.
-In this paper, we reveal several intriguing geometric structures of diffusion models and contribute a simple yet powerful interpretation to their sampling dynamics.
-Through carefully inspecting a popular variance-exploding SDE and its marginal-preserving ordinary differential equation (ODE) for sampling, we discover that the data distribution and the noise distribution are smoothly connected with an explicit, quasi-linear \textit{sampling trajectory}, and another implicit \textit{denoising trajectory}, which even converges faster in terms of visual quality.
-We also establish a theoretical relationship between the optimal ODE-based sampling and the classic mean-shift (mode-seeking) algorithm, with which we can characterize the asymptotic behavior of diffusion models and identify the score deviation.
-These new geometric observations enable us to improve previous sampling algorithms, re-examine latent interpolation, as well as re-explain the working principles of distillation-based fast sampling techniques.
+Recent years have witnessed significant progress in developing effective training and fast sampling techniques for diffusion models.
+A remarkable advancement is the use of stochastic differential equations (SDEs) and their marginal-preserving ordinary differential equations (ODEs) to describe data perturbation and generative modeling in a unified framework.
+In this paper, we carefully inspect the ODE-based sampling of a popular variance-exploding SDE and reveal several intriguing structures of its sampling dynamics.
+We discover that the data distribution and the noise distribution are smoothly connected with a quasi-linear \textit{sampling trajectory} and another implicit \textit{denoising trajectory} that even converges faster.
+Meanwhile, the denoising trajectory governs the curvature of the corresponding sampling trajectory and its finite differences yield various second-order samplers used in practice.
+Furthermore, we establish a theoretical relationship between the optimal ODE-based sampling and the classic mean-shift (mode-seeking) algorithm, with which we can characterize the asymptotic behavior of diffusion models and identify the empirical score deviation.
+Code is available at \url{https://github.com/zju-pi/diff-sampler}.